Hamiltonian learning via quantum Zeno effect: Hardware implementation details

 where $\Upsilon_U$ is the ideal unitary part, $\Upsilon_{\text{noise}}$ captures non-unitary contributions, and $\lambda$ quantifies the noise strength.
 To eliminate the non-unitary evolution $\Upsilon_{\text{noise}}$, we adopt a post-processing strategy.
 We search for the closest unitary channel to the experimentally estimated Choi matrix $\hat\Upsilon$ by solving the optimization problem

 where $\ket{U}$ denotes the vectorization of the unitary $U$.
 The noise strength is then estimated as

 This approach enables us to approximately recover the ideal unitary evolution, allowing for reliable Hamiltonian learning despite hardware imperfections.
-We show again the results presented in the main body, but with a color map on the device geometry in Figure~\ref{fig:exp}.
-The median of the estimated parameters is $\hat h = 0.13508526708354493$ and $\hat J = 0.05816056$.
-The median of the error for each parameter is $|h-\hat{h}| = 0.024592455722415196$ and $|J-\hat{J}| = 0.014206430472276828$.
-We estimate a median noise strength of $\lambda = 0.483991499$.
+We present the results from the main text, accompanied by a color map of the device geometry in Figure~\ref{fig:exp}.
+The median of the estimated parameters is $\hat h \approx 0.133\mp 0.005$ and $\hat J \approx 0.060\mp0.004$.
+The median of the error for each parameter is $|h-\hat{h}| \approx 0.021\pm0.005$ and $|J-\hat{J}| \approx 0.012\pm0.004$.
+We estimate a median noise strength of $\lambda \approx 0.556\pm0.004$.
+Error bars denote one standard deviation obtained via $10^4$ instances of Monte Carlo resampling \cite{Feigelson_Babu_2012}.
 Plotting the errors as a color map on the device's layout provides intuition about which regions of the device are more error-prone.
-In this case, for example, it is evident that the lower part of the device exhibits higher errors compared to the upper part.